The Judge Just Threw Out Most of Blake Lively's Case

 The judge was very specific about this.
 He noted that some of the conduct described "at least arguably crossed the line."
 He just couldn't let the harassment claim proceed under the laws Lively cited.
 That's a very different thing from a judge saying nothing happened on that set.

 Meanwhile, the retaliation claim — which is the part Lively's lawyers have always said was the real heart of this case — survived every challenge.
 The smear campaign allegation is going to a jury.
-And if you think coordinated reputation destruction sounds familiar, it's a playbook we've been watching play out in other very public spaces too.
 The judge concluded that a reasonable jury, viewing the evidence favorably to Lively, could find that Baldoni's team took deliberate steps to destroy her reputation.
 That language matters.
-The jury gets it in May.
+The jury gets it May 18.

 "This case has always been and will remain focused on the devastating retaliation and the extraordinary steps the defendants took to destroy Blake Lively's reputation because she stood up for safety on the set."